 Spring-clean your Notes

-We make a lot of notes in the Notes app on our iPhone.
-You may be wondering how much space you could save by deleting those we no longer need.
+We use our iPhone's Notes app fairly heavily.
+If you're the same, you may be wondering how much space you could save by deleting old notes.

 Delete photos you don't need